fantata/socket-set/Readme.md

 ## Fantata Socket Set
 A simple websocket library with client and server components & message acknowledgment / resend.
+Still a work in progress, so may have bugs and this readme may not be comprehensive.

 ### Installation
 ```